Tag: individual

 2 Chronicles 7:12–22; 2 Kings 21:1–17; 2 Corinthians 4:7–17

 A great tragedy occurs every day, babies and children are abandoned.
-In all and , many of the parents are truly afraid of the responsibility and their inability to fulfill it.
+In all grace and truth, many of the parents are truly afraid of the responsibility and their inability to fulfill it.
 Some of these are abandoned at hospitals in the same way as babies used to be left at the doors of orphanages.

-If you are a parent, you probably can only imagine the heartache and circumstances that a parent could ever abandon their child.
+If you are a parent, you probably can only imagine the heartache and life circumstances that a parent could ever abandon their child.

 Society is at a point where adult children are remaining in their parents’ home longer, whether it is due to jobs, education, lack of opportunity, or lack of romance.
-The attitude of people is changing as this is becoming too common for it to be solely an issue.
+The attitude of people is changing as this is becoming too common for it to be solely an individual issue.
 Parents are looking at their children, wanting the best, but not desiring to abandon them to the world.

 No matter how much a parent loves their child (or children) however, there can be limits to a peaceful home.
 There are always rules and boundaries.
 At some point, violating the rules and crossing the boundaries becomes too much.